-Kristin Carden is an associate attorney in Earthjustice’s Northern Rockies regional office.
+Kristin Carden is a project attorney in Earthjustice’s Northern Rockies regional office.

 An Ohio native, Kristin first ventured out West for college—and fell in love with the mountains, wildlife, and sense of wonder instilled by western landscapes.
 Her undergraduate studies in Wildlife & Fisheries Science at the University of Arizona led to several seasons with the National Park Service: studying brown bears at Katmai National Park in Alaska, and hawksbill sea turtles at Hawaiʻi Volcanoes National Park.